FelixXu35/hamiltoniq/README.md

 ## Introduction

-HamilToniQ is a application-oriented benchmarking toolkit for comprehensive evaluation of QPUs.
+HamilToniQ is an application-oriented benchmarking toolkit for the comprehensive evaluation of QPUs.

 Highlighted features include:

 - Easy to use: Users only need to call QPUs, run the main function, and get the scores.
-- Comprehensive scoring system: The toolkit generates single score, termed H-Score, capturing all relevant QPU performance factors such as error rates, circuit compilation, and quantum error mitigation.
+- Comprehensive scoring system: The toolkit generates a single score, termed H-Score, capturing all relevant QPU performance factors such as error rates, circuit compilation, and quantum error mitigation.
-- Standardised and comparable results: H-Scores ensure consistent and comparable evaluation across different platforms.
+- Standardized and comparable results: H-Scores ensure consistent and comparable evaluation across different platforms.
-- Focusing on real-world application: The toolkit is based on optimisation algorithms to reflect actual application scenarios.
+- Focusing on real-world application: The toolkit is based on optimization algorithms to reflect actual application scenarios.
 - Multi-QPU support: Utility in multi-QPU resource management has been demonstrated.

 <a name="quickstart"></a>